Frankfurter Wachensturm

-The Frankfurter Wachensturm (German: charge of the Frankfurt guard house) on 3 April 1833 was a failed attempt to start a revolution in Germany.
+The Frankfurter Wachensturm (English: "storming of the Frankfurt police station") on 3 April 1833 was a failed attempt to start a revolution in Germany.

 Events

 About 50 students attacked the soldiers and policemen of the Frankfurt Police offices Hauptwache and Konstablerwache to try to gain control over the treasury of the German Confederation to start a revolution in all German states.
 However, because the plot had been betrayed to the police, it was easy to overcome the attackers.